infinum/floggy/loggy/README.md

   );
 ```

-After that you can start using logger in your app, lib will provide you with 2 predefined LoggerTypes, you can
+After that you can start using logger in your app, lib will provide you with 2 predefined LoggyTypes, you can
 also make custom one and use that instead.
 ```dart
 class MyAppScreen with UiLogger{